 (16) If, under subclause (15), an administering body is present at a meeting of the residents, the administering body may remain at the meeting unless the residents decide by a majority that the administering body must leave the meeting.

+[Clause 26 amended in Gazette 30 Dec 2016 p.
+5964.]

 27. Proxy voting

 (1) In this clause —